HipsterBrown/robo-wizard/README.md

 *TODO:*
 - [X] support conditional step progression with `when` guard function
+- [X] add GitHub Actions CI for tests + linting
 - [ ] update `onChange` to pass object of values and functions to handler
 - [ ] update `onChange` handler arguments with `next` and `previous` helper functions
 - [ ] create `debug` action for transitions
 - [ ] add example of usage of HTML + JS
 - [ ] add example of JS framework integration
 - [ ] generate typedoc site, deploy to gh-pages
+- [ ] use semantic-release to auto-publish 1.0

 This project was bootstrapped with [TSDX](https://github.com/jaredpalmer/tsdx).